RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-19-openrov-assembly-challenges.markdown

 ###Advice Welcome
 I'm not sure where to look next to solve the challenge with the motors.
 Maybe I skipped a step somewhere during assembly?
 Advice welcome!

+_Update: As noted at the beginning of this article, this problem has been solved.
+Solution: [ESC Programming and Calibration for OpenROV](/blog/2014/08/21/esc-programming-and-calibration-for-openrov/)._